-The outlooks on BOI's and BOI Group's ratings are stable, reflecting our expectation that the bank will reduce its legacy problem loans further while maintaining its strong capitalisation, and will continue to report moderate profitability, which remains structurally weaker than of its main Irish peer because of its higher share of tracker mortgages, lower share of small and medium-sized enterprise (SME) loans, and higher operational costs, compared with those of its main Irish peers.
+The outlooks on BOI's and BOI Group's ratings are stable.
+This reflects our expectation that the bank will gradually reduce its legacy problem loans further, despite some deterioration in the near-term, while maintaining its strong capitalisation.
+Furthermore, the stable outlook reflects our expectation that BOI will continue to report moderate profitability, despite weakening in the near-term, which remains structurally lower than that of its main Irish peer because of its higher share of tracker mortgages, lower share of small and medium-sized enterprise (SME) loans, and higher operating costs.